Killing of Tofazzal Hossain: Reaction

 Jahangir Alam Chowdhury, adviser in charge of the Minister of Home affairs expressed regret over the death of Tofazzal Hossain and the death in Jahangirnagar University.
 ZI Khan Panna, Supreme Court lawyer, was critical of Jahangir Alam Chowdhury for expressing regret but not taking action.
 Another lawyer, Jyotirmoy Barua, said "After the dictator (Sheikh Hasina) was deposed through an uprising, a group of people now believe that they can dispense justice as they want and the authorities would comply with whatever they say".
 The University of Dhaka condemned the incident.
-Democratic Student Alliance and the Students Against Repression held protests at the University of Dhaka and Jahangirnagar University.
+Democratic Student Alliance and the Students Against Discrimination held protests at the University of Dhaka and Jahangirnagar University.

 Bangladesh Jatiotabadi Chatra Dal condemned extrajudicial killings at the Teacher Student Center (TSC) of the University of Dhaka.
 Zonayed Saki of the Ganosamhati Andolan condemned the killing.
 Left Democratic Alliance called for arrest and punishment of those involved.

 Police detained six students of the University of Dhaka in connection with the killing.
 Mohammad Amanullah, supervisor of the estate office of the University of Dhaka filed a murder case with the Shahbagh Police Station.
 The university also handed over two students, suspected of being involved in the killing, to the police.

 On February 2, 2025, the police submitted a charge sheet naming 21 students of the University of Dhaka.
 The family of Tofazzal Hossain and their legal counsel expressed satisfaction with the investigation report during the charge framing hearing, although the university authority objected, citing delays and alleged attempts to shield some accused individuals.
 The charge sheet detailed how the attackers had demanded Tk 35,000 from the family before brutally beating the mentally unstable Tofazzal to death using cricket stumps and bamboo sticks, causing fatal internal bleeding and trauma injuries to his shoulders, back, and legs.

-Following objections raised by both the university authority and the victim’s family, the Chief Metropolitan Magistrate Court ordered the Police Bureau of Investigation (PBI) to conduct a further inquiry into the murder on February 26, 2025.
+Following objections raised by both the university authority and the victim's family, the Chief Metropolitan Magistrate Court ordered the Police Bureau of Investigation (PBI) to conduct a further inquiry into the murder on February 26, 2025.
 The court mandated that a senior officer, not below the rank of assistant superintendent, oversee the investigation.
-The victim’s lawyer, Barrister Ziaur Rahman, emphasized that CCTV footage clearly identified several individuals involved in the torture and should be grounds for their inclusion in the case.
+The victim's lawyer, Barrister Ziaur Rahman, emphasized that CCTV footage clearly identified several individuals involved in the torture and should be grounds for their inclusion in the case.

 On May 4, 2025, Bangla Tribune reported that the PBI failed to submit their reinvestigation report by the court-appointed deadline, prompting the magistrate to extend the submission date to June 18.
 The delayed report came amid increasing scrutiny, as six of the 21 accused had already confessed in court under Section 164 of the Criminal Procedure Code, while the remaining suspects remained fugitives with active arrest warrants issued.